-After the AlienApp for Jira is configured and users execute the supported actions directly or through an orchestration rule, you can easily view a list of the Jira issues created by USM Anywhere and look at the eventsAny traffic or data exchange detected by AlienVault products through a Sensor, or through external devices such as a firewall., alarmsAny traffic or data exchange detected by AlienVault products through a Sensor, or through external devices such as a firewall., and vulnerabilitiesA known issue or weakness in a system, procedure, internal control, software package, or hardware that could be used to compromise security. related to the executed actions.
+After the AlienApp for Jira is configured and users execute the supported actions directly or through an orchestration rule, you can easily view a list of the Jira issues created by USM Anywhere and look at the eventsAny traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall., alarmsAny traffic or data exchange detected by AT&T Cybersecurity products through a sensor, or through external devices such as a firewall., and vulnerabilitiesA known issue or weakness in a system, procedure, internal control, software package, or hardware that could be used to compromise security. related to the executed actions.

 Viewing Jira Issues Created by USM Anywhere

 The Issues list includes all issues created by an action applied directly to an alarm, event, or vulnerability, as well as any from actions that were triggered by an orchestration rule.
 From this list, you can open the issue in your Jira Cloud instance to view additional information about the issue or make updates to the issue, such as assigning the item to a team member or changing the priority.